-Public Works Contracts are based on the principle of lump-sum fixed price contracts.
+5.1 Introduction Public Works Contracts are based on the principle of lump-sum fixed price contracts.
 The Contract Sum being a fixed amount only subject to adjustment in stated circumstances.
-Where rules of measurement (such as CESSM, ARM4 with Supplement 1 to ARM4 and Transport Infrastructure Ireland rules) are referred to in a Contract, they must be complied with.
+Where rules of measurement (such as CESSM3, ARM4 with Supplement 1 to ARM4 and Transport Infrastructure Ireland rules) are referred to in a Contract, they must be complied with.

-Included in this section are the published amendments to the standard rules of measurement to align them with the principle of lump-sum, fixed-price contracts.
+Included in this section are the published amendments to the Civil Engineering Standard Method of Measurement 3rd Edition, (CESMM3) to align them with the principle of lump-sum, fixed-price contracts.
 For contracts that reference rules of measurement, the Employer must include these amendments with the tender documents.